korymath/talk-generator/README.md

 ## Credits

-This ``Talk Generator`` is made by Kory Mathewson and Thomas Winters.
-With help from Piotr Mirowski and Julian Faid.
+This ``Talk Generator`` is made by Kory Mathewson and Thomas Winters, with help from Piotr Mirowski and Julian Faid.

 ## License